BarryTheBee571/DataScienceAssessment1.2025/README.md

 - `pillow` for image visualisation
 - `pygame` for playing sounds
-- `requests` to make HTTP requests to the weather API.
+- `requests` to make HTTP requests to the  PokeAPI.

 ### Install dependencies
 To install the required dependencies, you can run: